facebookincubator/submitit/README.md

 ### Non-goals

-- a commandline tool for running slurm jobs.
+- a commandline tool for running Slurm/PBS jobs.
 Here, everything happens inside Python.
-To this end, you can however use [Hydra](https://hydra.cc/)'s [submitit plugin](https://hydra.cc/docs/next/plugins/submitit_launcher) (version >= 1.0.0).
+To this end, you can however use [Hydra](https://hydra.cc/)'s [submitthem plugin](https://github.com/xroynard/hydra_submitthem_launcher).
 - a task queue, this only implements the ability to launch tasks, but does not schedule them in any way.
 - being used in Python2!
 This is a Python 3.10+ only package :)